jangala-dev/lua-fibers/DESIGN-NOTES.md

 Scope integration:

 - `exec.command` must be called from inside a fiber (it asserts `Runtime.current_fiber()`), and binds the `Command` to the current scope;
-- the scope registers a `defer` that:
+- the scope registers a `finally` handler that:
   - on scope exit:
     - performs a best-effort `shutdown_op`;
     - closes any owned stdio streams;